-This mitigation is meant as a means to reduce the energy absorbed by the people on the ground upon impact.

-- b) Tactical mitigations take the form of detect and avoid (DAA) systems or alternate means, such as ADS-B, FLARM, UTM services or operational procedures.
+- 2.4.1 Air risk process overview - a) The SORA uses the operational airspace defined in the ConOps as the baseline to evaluate the intrinsic risk of a mid-air collision, and by determining the air risk category (ARC).
+The ARC may be modified/lowered by applying strategic and tactical mitigation means.
+The application of strategic mitigations may lower the ARC level.
+An example of strategic mitigations to reduce the risk of a collision may be by operating during certain time periods or within certain boundaries.
+After applying the strategic mitigations, any residual risk of a mid-air collision is addressed by means of tactical mitigations. - b) Tactical mitigations take the form of detect and avoid (DAA) systems or alternate means, such as ADS-B, FLARM, UTM services or operational procedures.
 Depending on the residual risk of a mid-air collision, the tactical mitigation performance requirement(s) (TMPR(s)) may vary. - c) As part of the SORA process, the UAS operator should cooperate with the relevant service provider for the airspace (e.g., the CAAM/ANSP or UTM service provider) and obtain the necessary authorisations. - d) Irrespective of the results of the risk assessment, the UAS operator should pay particular attention to all the features that may increase the detectability of the UA in the airspace.
 Therefore, technical solutions that improve the electronic conspicuousness or detectability of the UAS are recommended.